hendrialqori/website/src/articles/dont-hurry-up-wrap-your-component-with-memo-using-this-instead.md

 ---
 id: 1
 title: Don't hurry up wrap your component with memo, using this instead
-highlight: 'While your have children component re-renders because has data change on parent component? using this way instead memo '
+highlight: "While your have children component re-renders because has data change on parent component? using this way instead memo "
-tag: '#reactJS'
+tag: "#reactJS"
-created: 'Oct, 20 2022'
+created: "Oct, 20 2022"
-timeRead: '5 minute read'
+timeRead: "5 minute read"
-slug: 'dont-hurry-up-wrap-your-component-with-memo-using-this-instead'
+slug: "dont-hurry-up-wrap-your-component-with-memo-using-this-instead"
 ---

 ```jsx:JSX